 Reduce risk by identifying potential rework and dependencies

-Deliver more value to customers with Aha!— sign up for a free trial or log into your Aha! account.
+Deliver more value to customers with Aha!— sign up for a free trial.

 What are the steps of backlog refinement?

 Effective prioritization starts well before you get into the actual backlog.
 First, you will want to set your product strategy.
 This gives the team a way to measure success against a shared set of goals and initiatives.
 Another important prerequisite to a well-organized backlog is separating suggestions from opportunities.
 Most established product teams use an idea management tool like Aha!
 Ideas to collect suggestions and promote the best ones to their backlog.

 Once you have set your strategy and delineated ideas from features, you are ready to organize and prioritize your backlog.
 Here are the main steps to follow to refine your backlog:

 Organize with categories

 Group backlog items by common characteristics, such as a specific theme, area of your product, or size.
 However you choose to categorize your backlog, remember that you want to be able to easily see which features still need to be reviewed and which ones are already ready for the development team.
 This way product management and engineering can quickly identify what to work on next.

 With a sustainable structure in place for reviewing new features, you can now analyze the individual features in your backlog.
 Review the existing feedback and data points on backlog items, connect them to your product strategy, and define the work involved.
 You can also break larger features into smaller requirements at this point.
 It can be helpful for product managers and project managers to use the same refinement process to review projects that are not a typical feature — for example, technical debt or training.